Existence and uniqueness results for a mean-field game of optimal investment: The deterministic model

-More precisely, $\widehat \bfu = z^{(T,\widehat{q})}$, where $z^{(T,\widehat{q})}$ is the function defined in~\eqref{eq:z_finite} (resp.~\eqref{eq:z_infinite}), and $\widehat{q}$ is the unique solution to~\eqref{eq:IDE}, with initial condition $x = \int_0^{+\infty} y \, m_0(y) \, \dd y$, where $m_0$ is the density of $\nu_0$ with respect to the Lebesgue measure. \end{theoremblue} { \begin{remark} We observe that the equilibrium structure derived in the stochastic setting is invariant with respect to the diffusion parameter $\sigma$.
-This ensures a consistent transition to the deterministic case discussed in the following section: as the noise vanishes ($\sigma \downarrow 0$), the stochastic optimal path $\hat{X}^\sigma$ converges analytically to the deterministic equilibrium $\hat{X}^0$, which represents the fundamental structure of the model. \end{remark} } {
+\begin{remark} We observe that the equilibrium structure derived in the stochastic setting is invariant with respect to the diffusion parameter $\sigma$.
+This ensures a consistent transition to the deterministic case discussed in the present section.
+More precisely, for a fixed initial condition and along the same equilibrium control, the explicit representation of the optimally controlled state yields $\widehat{X}^{\sigma} \to \widehat{X}^{0}$ locally uniformly in time, in probability, as $\sigma \downarrow 0$; in fact, the convergence holds pathwise on compact time intervals along Brownian sample paths.
+The equilibrium mean production capacity $\widehat q$ and the equilibrium investment rate $\widehat \bfu$ are therefore the same objects obtained in the deterministic formulation. \end{remark} }}